AjKenz/Backend-HNG_stage_2/DOCUMENTATION.md

 ```bash
 npm start
 ```
-The API will be accessible at http://localhost:3000 by default.
+The API will be accessible at http://localhost:3000/api by default.

-Testing with Postman: You can use Postman to test the API locally as described in the Sample Usage with Postman section.
+Testing with Postman: You can use Postman to test the API locally as described in the Sample Usage section.